pawelgrzybek/pawelgrzybek.com/content/posts/2016-07-25-page-scroll-in-vanilla-javascript.md

 ---
 title: Page scrolling in vanilla JavaScript
-description: Scrolling to an element on a page has always been easy with jQuery.
+summary: Scrolling to an element on a page has always been easy with jQuery.
 It's a bit tricky in vanilla JavaScript — but definitely doable.
 photo: 2016-07-25.jpg
 ---